macmanes-lab/protocols/TagSeq.md

 #### 15) Cleanup (2x SPRI) to remove adaptors: 1 hour 45 minutes for 2x and 1.5x

-****LK and AL increased to 2x reaction volume with water (we added 40 ul of water to dilute out viscous ligation reaction)
+****LK and AL increased to 2x reaction volume with water (we added 20 ul of water to dilute out viscous ligation reaction)
-  - Add 2x reaction volume SPRI beads (80uL) to the sample in new tubes, and mix up/down 10x
+  - Add 2x reaction volume Agencourt RNAClean XP beads (80uL) to the sample in new tubes, and mix up/down 10x
   - Incubate at room temperature, on HULA MIXER for 15min
   - Place on magnet for 5 min or until solution is clear
   - Pipette out and discard clear solution